-The Australian Counselling Association (ACA) is the premier peak body for counsellors and psychotherapists in Australia.
+The Australian Counselling Association (ACA) is the largest peak body for Counsellors and Psychotherapists in Australia.

-ACA is Australia’s largest single registration body for counsellors and psychotherapists with over 6,000 members.
+ACA is Australia’s largest single registration body for Counsellors and Psychotherapists with over 9,000 members.
 ACA serves a crucial role in advocating and advancing the profession of counselling and psychotherapy.

 ACA’s objectives include:

 - Promote and advocate for the counselling profession.

 - Represent its members to government and industry.